funcool/potok/doc/user-guide.md

 transformation.

-===  Are there some real applications using this pattern?
+###  Are there some real applications using this pattern?

-Yes, many of them are private, but there is one public: link:https://github.com/uxbox/uxbox[uxbox].
+Yes, many of them are private, but there is one public: link:https://github.com/penpot/penpot[penpot].
 It is the pretty big project and it demonstrates that this approach scales very well.

-Also, there are some open source projects not connected to the Funcool
+Also, there are some open source projects not connected to the funcool
 organization:

 - link:https://github.com/pepe/potok-rumu[potok-rumu] - just example project